 Joining the Wing Tsun Academy

-- Your first class will be with other people, who are also new to the Wing Tsun Academy, so you don’t have to join a class of experienced people by yourself
+- Your first class will be with other people who are also new to the Wing Tsun Academy.
+This creates a supportive and encouraging training environment, and you will not have to join a class of experienced people by yourself.

-- The people in the class will all be of a similar level so the teacher can spend more time on content that is relevant to you
+- The people in your group will all be of a similar level so the teachers can spend more time on content that is relevant to you.